ibet10/se_project_aroundtheus/README.md

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.

-This project was an attempt to create a responsive webpage design using more advanced HTML and CSS and introduces the use of grid layout.
-The naming structure follows BEM.
+This project was a an attempt to create a responsive webpage design using more advanced HTML and CSS code.

+The naming structure follows BEM naming rules and the project introduces the use of Grid layout in conjunction with Flexbox.

+The webpage was created referencing a design from Figma.

 **Figma**